klasocki/cooper-test/Readme.md

 ## Permissions

 We need your location to calculate the distance and show your route on the map.
-On some devices you might also need to give the permission for working as a foreground service, so that location is still updated when you lock the screen or minimize the app
+On some devices you might also need to give the permission for working as a foreground service, so that location is still updated when you lock the screen or minimize the app.
+We also ask for some personal information like birth date, name, gender etc. for evaluating your results.
+We don't use them for anything else.
+If you're still worried, you can use a nickname and non-accurate birth date (correct month or just year would be enough, see the table for result interpretation inside the app)

 ## Credits
 * App icon: Icon made by Freepik from www.flaticon.com